 Image of book, Alice M Bowman seated, her best friend Joyce McGahan standing, Namanula Hospital, Rabaul - link to HomePage

 The title of Bowie's book Not Now Tomorrow stems from a special segment towards the end of the nurses' imprisonment.
 Interaction with the prominent Japanese Obasan in the village of Totsuka, south of Yokohama, was a period crucial to their survival.
 Starvation was already taking its toll and bartering for food with the Obasan was a constant occupation.
 The food was not always forthcoming, as promised, and the Obasan would persistently reiterate "ima nai ashita".
-A Japanese phrase book provided the interpretation, not now tomorrow!
-The Obasan did not realise that tomorrow was of special significance to the nurses — not the present day, but tomorrow when the Japanese would be defeated.
-Unwittingly, she was fueling an even more powerful determination of faith in tomorrow.This segment of Bowie's story was read on a South African radio program.
-Although written by Bowie it was not read by her, her voice a little too country Australian for the predominantly British South African audience of Natal.
+A Japanese phrase book provided the interpretation: not now tomorrow!
+The Obasan did not realise that tomorrow was of special significance to the nurses — tomorrow when the Japanese would be defeated.
+Unwittingly, she was fuelling an even more powerful determination of their faith in this word.
+Bowie wrote this segment of the Rabaul Nurses story for a South African radio program in Durban which was read in the 1980s.

-The following lines, about the Obasan's broken promises, were written by Mrs. Bignell and are quoted from The Battle of the Sachies, one of her many poems written whilst a prisoner in Japan and featured in Yield Not to the Wind.
-The sachie or sweet potato was not a common vegetable in Australia in those days.
-The nurses were familiar with it as the humble kaukau of New Guinea, although it was never a favoured food.
-In Japan, however, hunger found sachies irresistably delicious and they could not get enough of them!
+The following lines, about the Obasan's broken promises, were written by Mrs. Bignell and are quoted from The Battle of the Sachies, one of her many poems written whilst she was a prisoner in Japan and featured in Yield Not to the Wind, her life story written by her daughter, Margaret Clarence, as mentioned in The Nurses page of this website.
+The sachie or sweet potato was not a common vegetable in Australia in those days, however, the civilian nurses of New Guinea were familiar with it as the humble kaukau, although it was never a favoured food.
+In Japan, hunger found sachies irresistible and the nurses could never get enough of them!

 Once again frustrated we schemed and we thought,